-Pregnancy is a very unique time in the life of a woman in which it is even more important for her, to look after her well-being.
+Pregnancy is a very unique time in the life of a woman during which it is even more important, to look after her well-being.

-Being a mum of 2, I made this experience myself.
-I experienced how wonderfully supportive a yoga practice was throughout both pregnancies and both being completely different.
+Being a mum of 2, I experienced first hand how wonderfully supportive a yoga practice was during 2 completely different pregnancies.
 My oldest son was born in hospital after 3 days of labour, being accelerated, with most drugs on offer, just before the consultant wanted to prepare my for a caesarian.
 And my daughter after 3 1/2 hours of labour from start including birth at home with a husband, a friend of mine and 2 midwives without any pain relief but deep breaths.

 This time is full of changes.
 Pregnant women typically experience discomforts such as